Dice

 Do people still say "kin"?

-Sometimes - when someone says "you’re like kin to me," it means you’re family in spirit, not just in blood.
+Yes - when someone says "you’re kin to me," they’re using it to mean chosen family.

 How to Cite This Page